-To edit a bookmark, do the following:
+You can edit a bookmark in the following ways:

-- 1. Click the Bookmarks menu ★.

-- Click Edit Bookmarks....

-You can also access Edit Bookmarks... by selecting Edit > Preferences > General > Viewport > Bookmarks.
+- Click the Bookmarks menu 🗍 and click Edit Bookmarks. - Click a Bookmark gizmo in the Viewport to open Bookmarks [] in the Inspector window. - Click Edit > Preferences > General > Viewport > Bookmarks.

-In the Bookmarks manager, you can create new bookmarks, change the order of the bookmarks in the list, rename bookmarks, and update the camera properties.
+In the Bookmarks manager, you can create bookmarks, change the order of the bookmarks in the list, rename bookmarks, and update the camera properties.